Abduction (2011 film): Plot

-Arriving at the safehouse: the two obtain money, a gun, a photo of Nathan's biological mother Lorna Price, and a cell phone.
+Arriving at the safehouse, the two obtain money, a gun, a photo of Nathan's biological mother Lorna Price, and a cell phone.
 Karen tries to call her family, but her call is intercepted by Burton and the CIA, as well as Kozlow, forcing them to flee.
-Finding the address for his mother, the pair discover the address is a cemetery and Lorna has died.
-Nathan and Karen find fresh flowers at her grave: the sender is Paul Rasmus, who lives in Nebraska.
+Finding the address for his mother, the pair discovers the address is a cemetery and Lorna has died.
+Nathan and Karen find fresh flowers at her grave; the sender is Paul Rasmus, who lives in Nebraska.
 The two take an Amtrak passenger train to get there, using fake IDs provided by their friend Gilly.
 En route, they confess their feelings and share a kiss.
 They are unaware that they are being followed by Kozlow's right-hand man, who abducts Karen.
 He leaves her bound and gagged, but she frees herself.
 Nathan fights the assailant and throws him out the window.
 Burton's team finds Kozlow's henchman and tracks them down.

 Burton explains the data that Martin had stolen to Nathan, who considers that it may contain Burton's name on the list.
 The agents are attacked by Kozlow's snipers.
-Nathan and Karen flee in a car but Kozlow calls and threatens to kill Karen's parents if Nathan does not hand over the data.
+Nathan and Karen flee in a car, but Kozlow calls and threatens to kill Karen's parents if Nathan does not hand over the data.
 Nathan gets Kozlow to agree to make the transaction at a Pittsburgh Pirates baseball game at their home stadium, PNC Park.

 Nathan works with Gilly to obtain tickets and secures a gun with the intent to kill Kozlow.
-When Kozlow arrives, he tells Nathan how he killed his mother when Nathan was 3 after she refused to give up Martin's location.
+When Kozlow arrives, he tells Nathan how he killed his mother when Nathan was three after she refused to give up Martin's location.
 Kozlow grabs the gun from Nathan and demands the list, Nathan bolts and Kozlow gives chase, followed by CIA operatives.
 Nathan is called by Martin, who tells him to trust him and run to the south parking lot.
 Nathan does so and Kozlow is shot and killed by Martin.
 Burton and his agents arrive, and Burton asks for the cell phone.
-However, Martin had warned his superior about Burton's corruption and takes the phone himself while Burton is taken into custody.
+However, Martin had warned his superior about Burton's corruption, and takes the phone himself while Burton is taken into custody.
 Martin calls Nathan again, apologizing for not being the father he should have been.
-Nathan asks him to show himself but Martin refuses.
-However, he assures Nathan no one will harm him or Karen and then he disappears.
+Nathan asks him to show himself, but Martin refuses.
+However, he assures Nathan no one will harm Karen or him, and then he disappears.
 Bennett arrives with Karen and says she has arranged for Nathan to live with her until he decides what to pursue in his life.
 Nathan and Karen go on a date.